 What Are Chickpeas?

 Chickpeas (also referred to as garbanzo beans) are a member of the legume family.
-They are high in protein and fiber and have been around for thousands of years.
+They are high in protein and fiber and have been around for thousands of years and are perfect in a chickpea curry.

 Chickpeas are used when making hummus and other Indian dishes like chana masala.
 You can also purchase chickpea flour for making falafel or roast them in olive oil and spices for a crunchy, healthy snack.